(888) 815-0802Sign In

 revenue - Home page(888) 815-0802

-What does inbound sales mean in 2023?
-If you ask five different companies how they define inbound sales, you may just get five different answers.
+What does inbound sales mean in 2024?
+If you ask five different companies how they define inbound sales, you may get five different answers.
 That’s because sales processes vary wildly from organization to organization.
-Some companies split salespeople into dedicated inbound and outbound sales development teams, while other companies task reps with both prospecting and responding to inbound leads.
+Some companies split salespeople into dedicated inbound and outbound sales development teams, while others task reps with prospecting and responding to inbound leads.

 The Definition of Inbound Sales